 Sets the weight of the route to the supplied value.
-When a remote AS is reachable via multiple paths through other intermediate AS neighbors, the router will prefer to use a higher weight path to reach it call <rt-map-name> on-match next
+When a remote AS is reachable via multiple paths through other intermediate AS neighbors, the router will prefer to use a higher weight path to reach it.

 Route Map Control Operations